fatsanogo/StatTheoryLabs/README.md

 - "code-training-7": Simulation Scenarios and Preliminary Plots
 - "code-training-8": Tidy Data and Better Plots
 - "intro-np": introduction to nonparametrics
-- "intro-project": introduction to final project
 - "hw7": optimization for bivariate MLE

-(under development and updating for Spring 2022)
+(under development and updating for Spring 2023)

 ## How to Submit Google Form portion of Lab